EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 It is also possible to register additional endpoints for every services, they will also be monitored if the "Monitored" flag is set.

-For having more information about managingthe Service endpoints in the Configuration Database, please consult the
+For having more information about managing the Service endpoints in the Configuration Database, please consult the
 [service endpoints documentation](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation#Service_Endpoints).

-## Get the information
+## Retrieving the information

 For retrieving the queue URL from the BDII, you can use the command `lcg-infosites`, to be executed from an UI.
 Be sure to query a production Top